On this page

 - Get email marketing best practice tips

-The ACMA is responsible for enforcing the Spam Act 2003, which prohibits the sending of ‘unsolicited commercial electronic messages’ (known as spam) with an 'Australian link'.
+The Australian Communications and Media Authority (ACMA) is responsible for enforcing the Spam Act 2003, which prohibits the sending of ‘unsolicited commercial electronic messages’ (known as spam) with an 'Australian link'.
 To ensure your email marketing is compliant, learn more about The Spam Act 2003 here.

 Boost relationships and build trust with your customers